 In America, 39 million adults have no high school diploma.
-Passing the GED test, HiSET exam, or TASC test to earn a certificate offers a second chance to high school drop-outs.
+Passing the GED test or HiSET exam to earn a certificate offers a second chance to high school drop-outs.
 An official state-issued high school equivalency diploma is the accepted alternative to a high school diploma.
 But how far can you go in life with a GED certificate?
 Take a look at Paul Salopek, a journalist who has won two Pulitzer Prizes as a foreign correspondent.